ibmresilient/resilient-community-apps/fn_mitre_integration/doc/README.md

 ---
 ## Function - MITRE Tactic Information
 Get information about MITRE tactic.
-Tactics can be specified with a comma separated strings of IDs or Names.
+Tactics can be specified with a comma separated string of IDs or Names.
-In case both are provided, the ID values will take precedence as names aren't guaranteed to be unique.
+In case both are provided, the ID values take precedence as names are not guaranteed to be unique.

  ![screenshot: fn-mitre-tactic-information ](./screenshots/fn-mitre-tactic-information.png)